-The parties to a sale, lease, or loan or modification thereof, which is not a consumer credit transaction may agree in a writing signed by the parties that the transaction is subject to the provisions of K.S.A.
-16a-1-101 through 16a-9-102 applying to consumer credit transactions.
+The parties to a sale, lease or loan or modification thereof that is not a consumer credit transaction may agree in a writing signed by the parties that the transaction is subject to the provisions of K.S.A.
+16a-1-101 et seq., and amendments thereto.
 If the parties so agree the transaction is a consumer credit transaction for the purposes of K.S.A.
-16a-1-101 through 16a-9-102.
+16a-1-101 et seq., and amendments thereto.